-Over the last few weeks, we've discussed the main causes of PCOS.
-These are hormone imbalance, insulin resistance, gut imbalance and inflammation.
-There are other things that impact PCOS & make the symptoms worse, and one of these can be found right in your kitchen cabinet.
-Here is a list on our website of kitchen items that are endocrine disruptor free.
+Over the last few weeks, we’ve discussed the main causes of PCOS.
+These are hormone imbalance, insulin resistance, gut imbalance, and inflammation.
+Various factors worsen symptoms of PCOS.
+And one found right in your kitchen cabinets.
+What you need to know about PCOS and endocrine disruptors.
+Here is a list on our website of kitchen items that are endocrine disruptor-free.

-Endocrine disruptors can mimic hormones, increase or decrease production of different hormones, interfere with hormone signalling, kill cells prematurely and compete with essential nutrients.
+Endocrine disruptors can mimic hormones, increase or decrease the production of different hormones, interfere with hormone signaling, kill cells prematurely and compete with essential nutrients.
 Since they disrupt the endocrine system, they cause inflammation in the body, affecting the thyroid and overall hormone production.

 These chemicals can severely impact the hormones in our body, and those with PCOS already face issues with hormone imbalance.
 Endocrine disruptors can severely exacerbate PCOS symptoms by messing around with the hormones in the body.